1988–89 Buffalo Sabres season

 The 1988–89 Buffalo Sabres season, the team's 19th season of existence, saw the Sabres finish in third place in the Adams Division with a record of 38 wins, 35 losses, and 7 ties for 83 points.
-They lost the Division Semi-finals in five games to the Boston Bruins.
+They lost the Division Semifinals in five games to the Boston Bruins.

 Regular season

 Clint Malarchuk incident

 On March 22, 1989, a horrific incident occurred during a game between the Sabres and the St. Louis Blues at the Buffalo Memorial Auditorium, when Buffalo goaltender Clint Malarchuk had his jugular vein severed by the skate blade of the Blues' Steve Tuttle during a goal mouth collision.
 According to reports, eleven fans in the stands fainted, two more had heart attacks, and three players vomited on the ice.
 The Sabres' training staff was immediately on the scene, and Malarchuk eventually needed 300 stitches to close the wound.
 Malarchuk spent only one night in the hospital before returning to practice four days later and was back on the ice within 10 days.